floooh/oryol/code/Modules/Core/README.md

 ### Logging

-Oryol contains a central logging class **Core::Log** with static logging methods.
+Oryol contains a central logging class **Log** with static logging methods.
 All Oryol text output goes through this class.
-An application can attach custom logger objects derived from Core::Logger to hook into the log messages.
+An application can attach custom logger objects derived from Logger to hook into the log messages.

 Use the following methods for text output instead of printf: